-A formulary is a list of covered drugs selected by Prevea360 Medicare Advantage as part of the Prevea360 Medicare Advantage Medicare plans.
-The list was created in consultation with a team of health care providers, which represents the prescription therapies believed to be a necessary part of a quality treatment program.
+A formulary is a list of covered drugs created in consultation with a team of healthcare providers, which represents the prescription therapies believed to be a necessary part of a quality treatment program.

-Prevea360 Medicare Advantage will generally cover the drugs listed in our formulary as long as the drug is medically necessary, the prescription is filled at a Prevea360 Medicare Advantage network pharmacy, and other plan rules are followed.
-For more detailed information about your formulary and how to fill your prescriptions, review your Evidence of Coverage.
+The covered drugs are listed on the formulary as long as the medication is medically necessary, the prescription is filled at an in-network pharmacy, and other plan rules are followed.
+Please review your Evidence of Coverage for more detailed information about your formulary and how to fill your prescriptions.

-Prevea360 Medicare Advantage uses a closed formulary.
-If a drug is not listed on the drug formulary, the product is not covered under your pharmacy benefit.
-If you decide to fill a prescription for a product not on the formulary, you are responsible for 100 percent of the cost of the drug.
+If a drug is not listed in your drug formulary, the product is not covered under your pharmacy benefit.
+If you decide to fill a prescription for a product not on the formulary, you are responsible for 100% of the cost.
 The cost is also not counted toward deductibles or out-of-pocket maximums.

 If you have a question about covered drugs or would like a formulary mailed to you, call our Customer Care Center at (877) 232-7566 (TTY: 711).